Multi-Agent Reinforcement Learning for Network Load Balancing in Data Center: Introduction

-The contribution of this paper are summarised as follows: (i) This paper formally defines the network load balancing problem as a cooperative game in Dec-POMDP~\cite{oliehoek2016concise} framework and presents an emulated environment for realistic evaluations. (ii) This paper proposes an asynchronous mechanism that allows to benefit from MARL algorithms and make sub-ms level data-driven load balancing decisions. (iii) This paper tailors a MARL algorithm QMIX~\cite{rashid2018qmix} and a single-agent RL algorithm soft actor-critic (SAC)~\cite{haarnoja2018soft} as three different learning agents for solving load balancing tasks with multiple LBs, and evaluates their performance on different scenarios and compares with $5$ state-of-the-art (SOTA) heuristic load balancing algorithms. (iv) By analysing the experimental results, this paper implies the possible challenges (\textit{e.g.} scalability, synchronisation among distributed agents) for MARL to solve the network load balancing problem, and suggests future work directions.
+The contribution of this paper are summarised as follows: (i) This paper formally defines the network load balancing problem as a cooperative game in Dec-POMDP~\cite{oliehoek2016concise} framework and presents a real-world system implementation for realistic performance evaluations. (ii) This paper proposes a new mechanism that allows benefiting from MARL algorithms and make sub-ms level data-driven load balancing decisions. (iii) This paper implements $3$ different learning agents--one based on the MARL algorithm QMIX~\cite{rashid2018qmix} and two other based on independent agents using RL algorithm soft actor-critic (SAC)~\cite{haarnoja2018soft} for solving load balancing tasks with multiple LBs, and evaluates their performance on different scenarios, and compares with $5$ SOTA heuristic load balancing algorithms. (iv) By analysing the experimental results, this paper implies the potential challenges (\textit{e.g.} scalability, synchronisation among distributed agents) for MARL to solve the network load balancing problem, and suggests future work directions.